JustHm228/JLatenter/README.md

 [Reflection API](https://www.oracle.com/technical-resources/articles/java/javareflection.html)
 or
 [Method Handles API](https://docs.oracle.com/javase/8/docs/api/java/lang/invoke/MethodHandles.html).
-This can be very helpful when using the "Handler" design pattern.
+This can be very helpful when using design patterns like "Observer" or "Chain of Responsibility".
 To understand how it can be useful, take a look at this example:

 ```java
 import java.util.*;